The Woman in Green

 This was Hillary Brooke's third of three different roles in the Basil Rathbone Sherlock Holmes films, after Sherlock Holmes and the Voice of Terror (1942) and Sherlock Holmes Faces Death (1943).
 Series regular Dennis Hoey's Inspector Lestrade was replaced with Matthew Boulton as Inspector Gregson.
-This was Henry Daniell's third of three different roles in the Rathbone Sherlock Holmes works, following the aforementioned ...
-Voice of Terror and Sherlock Holmes in Washington (1943).
+This was Henry Daniell's third of three different roles in the Rathbone Sherlock Holmes works, following the aforementioned Sherlock Holmes and the Voice of Terror and Sherlock Holmes in Washington (1943).

 The film is one of four films in the series which are in the public domain.

 Plot

-When several women are murdered and their forefingers severed, Sherlock Holmes and Dr. Watson are called into action, but Holmes is baffled by the crimes at the start.
-Widower Sir George Fenwick (Paul Cavanagh), after a romantic night at the apartment of Lydia Marlowe (Hillary Brooke), is hypnotized into believing that he is responsible for the crimes.
+When several women are murdered and their forefingers severed, Sherlock Holmes and Dr. Watson are called into action by Inspector Gregson, but Holmes is baffled by the crimes at the start.
+Widower Sir George Fenwick, after a romantic night at the apartment of Lydia Marlowe, is hypnotized into believing that he is responsible for the crimes.
 He is certain that he is guilty after he awakes from a stupor and finds a woman's forefinger in his pocket.
 His daughter comes to Holmes and Watson without realizing that Moriarty's henchman is following her.
-She tells Holmes and Watson that she found her father burying a forefinger under a pile of soil.
-She has dug up the forefinger and shows it to them.
+She tells Holmes and Watson that she saw her father burying something in their garden.
+Later, she dug up a box containing a forefinger and shows it to them.

-Fenwick is then found dead, obviously murdered by someone to keep him from talking.
+Fenwick is then found dead in his house in Kingston, obviously murdered by someone to keep him from talking.
 Holmes theorizes that Moriarty, who was supposed to have been hanged in Montevideo, is alive and responsible for the crimes.
 Watson is then called to help a woman who fell over while feeding her pet bird.
 He leaves, and minutes later, Moriarty appears and explains that he faked the phone call so he could talk to Holmes.
-When Moriarty leaves, Watson returns.
+Just after Moriarty leaves, Watson returns.
 Holmes explains what Moriarty did, notices that a window shade that was shut in the empty house across the street is now open, and tells Watson to investigate.

-Inside the empty house Watson, looking through the window, believes that he sees a sniper shoot Holmes in his apartment.
+Inside the empty house Watson believes that he sees a sniper shoot Holmes in his apartment through the open window.
 Holmes then appears at the house and explains that he put a bust of Julius Caesar there because of the bust's resemblance to his own face (Holmes realized that as soon as he sat there, Moriarty would have him killed).
 Inspector Gregson takes the sniper, a hypnotized ex-soldier, away, but the sniper is kidnapped and later killed on Holmes's doorstep.

 Holmes now realizes that Moriarty's plan involves: